chongtinghoivan/dots/TechJournal.md

+## 15 Sep 2026
+- Took the PL-400 exam and the AB-410 exam but failed.
+- Prepared for the AB-250 exam.
+- Learnt more about the latest Google Agentic AI tools.

+## 14 Sep 2026
+- Delivered 2-hr of AI training to Synnex's reseller partners on Microsoft Copilot.
+- Delivered a 2-hr AI training session (AI-108A) to Queenie at Preface HQ.

+## 13 Sep 2026
+- Prepared for the PL-400 exam.

 ## 12 Sep 2026
 - Delivered 4-hr of AI training on n8n workflow building (AI111) to 8 students at Preface HQ.